0xmoei/Ora-node/README.md

 * Shortly after the request is initiated, the Tora validator will log receive event in tx ....
 This indicates that the Tora validator has received the request and started to perform inference.
 ![image](https://github.com/user-attachments/assets/bd308f81-7eb8-443a-a554-acfb58acbe12)

+* Now you know, whoever use Ora OLM on `Sepolia` & `Mainnet`, You will verify a transaction and get these logs, and will receive points as rewards